-When the road starts to head up, are you a Marco Pantani - preferring to dance out of the saddle, or more Jan Ullrich - remaining glued to the seat?
-Recently, scientists have tried to decide on the best method and it turns out that both styles have their benefits.
+When the road starts to head up, do you prefer to dance out of the saddle or remain glued to the seat?
+Scientists have tried to decide on the best method and it turns out that both styles have their benefits.

 There are basically two aspects to consider when deciding on the optimum uphill position: aerodynamics and muscle activity.

 The argument has always been that aerodynamics matter less on an incline because the rider is moving much slower, so increasing frontal area by standing on the pedals won’t slow you down nearly as much as it would on the ﬂat.

 This, of course, depends on the severity of the incline.